Come to the Assemblies! Dist. 33 adds expense funding!

-The expense funding projects must be budgeted between $5,000 and $10,000 and follow the following criteria: must be implemented by a city or a non-profit organization eligible to receive city council expense funds; this is a one-time disbursement, no expectation of renewal, for equipment, furniture, or trainings; new and innovative programs.
+The expense funding projects must be budgeted between $5,000 and $10,000 and follow the following criteria: must be implemented by a city or a non-profit organization eligible to receive city council expense funds; this is a one-time disbursement for equipment, furniture, trainings, and new and programs.
 These projects will go through the same finalization process as the capital projects.